4.18 Ongoing Case Planning

 21. Files, for the purpose of the six (6) month review, a court case review report with the court at least three (3) days prior to the hearing (Family Court Civil Rule 28);

-22. Submits a copy of every case plan, visitation agreement, saftey plan, and prevention plan to the court (45 CFR 1356.21 (i)(2) and Family Court Civil Rule 29); 6
+22. Submits a copy of every case plan, visitation agreement, safety plan, and prevention plan to the court (45 CFR 1356.21 (i)(2) and Family Court Civil Rule 29); 6

 23. Mails or distributes a copy of the family plan portion of the DPP-1281 Family Case Plan to:

-1. Parent, guardian or custodian (including identified fathers);
+1. Parent, guardian, or custodian (including identified fathers);

 2. Any person or agency providing services to the family; and